Innovate like it's 1938

 The invention of radar and what we learn today

-During the 1930s the Air Ministry tasked the Tizard Committee, chaired by Sir Henry Tizard with investingating “how science might be applied to the problem of detecting incoming aircraft.”
+During the 1930s the Air Ministry tasked the Tizard Committee, chaired by Sir Henry Tizard with investigating “how science might be applied to the problem of detecting incoming aircraft.”
 This resulted in the development and construction of the world’s first early warning radar network, with 20 stations operational at the outset of World War 2, playing a critical role in the Battle of Britain the following year.